-The eduroam Policy allows the visited site to place technical restrictions on the network access that it provides to guests authenticated through eduroam.
-The eduroam service is recognised by the standard SSID 'eduroam'.
-The eduroam(UK) Technical Specification also allows visited organisations to advertise different technical facilities (including IPv6 support and different levels of wireless encryption) using SSIDs to indicate which tier of the eduroam definition is provided).
-More information can be found at https://www.jisc.ac.uk/eduroam [3].
+Janet eduroam is recognised by the standard SSID 'eduroam'.
+The Janet Roaming Technical Specification also allows visited organisations to advertise different technical facilities (including IPv6 support and different levels of wireless encryption) using SSIDs to indicate which tier of the Janet eduroam definition is provided.